A German right-wing extremist soldier's double life | DW | 20.05.2021

 The BAMF later carried out follow-up investigations in 2,000 cases of Syrian and Afghan refugees, and issued an all-clear regarding security standards.

-After Franco A.'s arrest, his affiliations became more clear.
+After Franco A.'s arrest, his affiliations began to emerge, thanks to research by the taz newspaper among others.
 Maximilian T., his friend and fellow soldier in the Bundeswehr, was drawn into the investigation, as well as Matthias F., a friend from Franco A's hometown of Offenbach.

 The warrant against Matthias F. was later withdrawn because, according to federal prosecutors, he had "admitted to broad criminal charges during days of interrogation."